Xilinx/mlir-aie/aie_kernels/README.md

 # AIE Kernels

-These kernels are provided as building blocks for larger designs, and also as illustrations of how to write single core programs for AIEs which can then be duplicated or mixed into multi-core designs using the structural IRON API.
+These kernels are provided as example building blocks for larger designs, and also as illustrations of how to write single core programs for AIEs which can then be duplicated or mixed into multi-core designs using the structural IRON API.

 In some cases, the kernels are just generic C code, and will run on any family of AI Engines with varying performance.
 Other kernels are then optimized for the AIE1 and AIE2 architectures.
 Finally, some kernels use the AIE API, which is a C++ header-only library providing types and operations that get translated into efficient low-level intrinsics, and whose documentation can be found [here](https://www.xilinx.com/htmldocs/xilinx2023_2/aiengine_api/aie_api/doc/index.html), while others use the architecture specific low-level intrinsics directly

+> **NOTE:** this set of AIE kernels are meant for demonstration along with the programming examples.
+The goal is not to be 100% performant, there may be room for further improvement.
+The kernels are provided as-is with no guarantees of support of AMD or AMD Research and Advanced Development.

 ## Generic
 | Class | Name | Coding style | Purpose | Datatypes |